-The Union College School of Nursing is dedicated to providing an environment of scholarly questioning, inquiry, and service.
+The Union College School of Nursing provides an environment of scholarly questioning, inquiry, and service.
 The liberal studies, sciences, and nursing core prepare graduates to address the holistic health care needs of diverse populations in the region and beyond, and to pursue graduate education.